servo/servo/tests/wpt/web-platform-tests/url/README.md

     and that the getters of each corresponding attribute in that URL’s [API] should return the corresponding value.

+    The `origin` key may be missing.
+    In that case, the API’s `origin` attribute is not tested.

 [parsing]: https://url.spec.whatwg.org/#concept-basic-url-parser
 [API]: https://url.spec.whatwg.org/#api